 Listen, no judgment.
 I do it.
 You probably do it.
 It’s part of the official lexicon of project management, so what choice do we have?

 But what if we could shift our mindsets, if not our vocabularies, to take a more human-centric approach?
-What if a small investment in the human side of resource management yielded an increase in productivity?
+What if a small investment in the human side of project resource management yielded an increase in productivity?
 Would that interest you?
 Let’s talk about how to get there.

 Why Effective Resource Management Is Really People Management

 Since it looks like we have at least a few more months until A.I. takes over the planet, for the time being, humans are still the driving force behind projects.
 And people are beautifully complex, which can create extra challenges for project managers.
-But all those complexities can also create opportunities for … magic
+But all those complexities can also create opportunities for … magic.

 Courtney Johnston is a longtime project manager and a big proponent of “human-centered project management.”
 On a recent episode of The DPM Podcast, she shared this perspective: